LeoRogers/MachineLearning/README.md

 1. Naive Bayes Classifier in the classifiers module
 2. k-fold cross validation in the test module
 3. import/export a trained model in the io module
+4. import/export preprocessed data in the io module
-4. Add more things to this TODO list
+5. Add more things to this TODO list